q-nick/vscode-cucumber-js-test-runner/README.md

 - **Multilingual**: Gherkin keywords in multiple languages

 With this extension, you can leverage the full power of Gherkin for expressive, maintainable, and scalable BDD specifications.

+## 🚀 Highly Optimized for Running Single Scenarios

+This extension is highly optimized for running individual scenarios directly from the editor.
+You do not need to use special tags like `@focus` or `@skip` to isolate or exclude scenarios—just use the built-in test runner UI to run exactly the scenario you want, instantly.

 ## ⚙️ Requirements